-- After five minutes turn the grill on and pop the whole pan under the grill.
-Grill for 5 minutes and it's done.
-I like to serve this with a salad of mixed leaves and baby tomatoes and some crusty bread.
+- After five minutes turn the grill (broiler) on and pop the whole pan under the grill.
+Grill for 5 minutes until it's golden brown on top.

-- Any leftovers can be popped in the fridge and eaten later as a little snack or for lunch the next day.
+- I like to serve this with a salad of mixed leaves and baby tomatoes and some crusty bread.
+Any leftovers can be popped in the fridge and eaten later as a little snack or for lunch the next day.

 - Suitable for freezing.

 - Nutrition information is approximate and meant as a guideline only.